 Safety Management System (SMS)

-Jet Linx has a robust Safety Management System (SMS) and few others do!
+Jet Linx has a robust Safety Management System (SMS) that few other private aviation operators do!
 The SMS is designed for assessment and management of both planned changes and quality escapes.
 The SMS includes:

 - Internal Evaluation Program – Scheduled, regular internal audits of every operations department